2023 Solar Incentives Guide for Havelock, NC - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 The phrase "solar incentives" includes a range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Different types of incentives, such as discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Some incentives may be provided via the North Carolina government, by your utility company or by county or municipality, while other incentives are federal.
-Some solar incentives you might qualify for are:
+These incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
+Some incentives are handled by the federal government, some by the North Carolina government and some by your utility company, county or municipality.
+Categories of solar incentives include:

-- Net Metering: You may be able to sign a net metering contract with your Havelock utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then subtract this value from your utility bill each month.
+• Net Metering: You may be able to sign a net metering agreement with your Havelock utility company.
+This agreement may apply to all or a percentage of the excess electricity your solar panels generate.
+They will then subtract this value from your utility bill each month.

 Best Solar Financing